mayankamencherla/csv-uploader/README.md

 1. POST <a href="http://localhost:3000/csv" target="_blank">/csv</a>
     - Allows your to upload your CSV via to be stored by the app
     - The file needs to be uploaded via the *file* post parameter
+    - Allows for 2 flows:
+        1. New user is created if *x-auth* token is not passed
+        2. Existing user can be associated with file if correct *x-auth* token passed in request
     - Returns the download link of the file in the *download* parameter
     - Returns the user's authentication token as the x-auth parameter in the response headers
     - Example: